chenchaosg/dsai3-m2-group7-project/metabase_visualisations/metabase_olist_EDA_SQL_queries.md

 -- Final SELECT statement to calculate percentages and filter for the big states.
 SELECT
     sp.customer_state,
-    sp.total_revenue,

-    -- Calculate the revenue percentage of the total.
-    -- The denominator is a subquery that calculates the grand total revenue.
-    SAFE_DIVIDE(
-        sp.total_revenue,
-        (SELECT SUM(total_revenue) FROM state_performance)
-    ) * 100 AS percentage_of_total_revenue,

     -- Calculate the late delivery rate for the state.
     SAFE_DIVIDE(
         sp.late_deliveries,